lucaanescu/Sleep.github.io/_posts/2021-05-03-Mortality-rate-Data-learn.md

 ---

 There simply isnt enough of an increase in a simple descision tree pipeline to prove any increase in life expectency in later years.
+Perhaps if there were any inductions of hyper-parameters or if the model was catered to be bagged, it could have increased the baseline accuracy.